CTI-Tim/Masters2021-MCP-101/README.md

 ```c#
 myLog.LogPath = myLog.UserPath + "logfilename.txt";
 ```
-The ProgramPath and UserPath read only properties will have the seperator already at the end and is not needed to be added by the programmer.
+The ProgramPath and UserPath read only properties will have the separator already at the end and is not needed to be added by the programmer.

 Writing a line to the log by calling the WriteLog() Method.
 It accepts a string and will prepend the date and time stamp to the line before it is written.